 Their master bedroom was on the second floor, while the children stayed and played in rooms onthe second and third floors.
 Instead of letting a nanny put the children to bed, Annie was the one who went up every night, heard their prayers, read to them and kissed them good night as they lay in their beds.

 No one knows how many other Kehoe children not counted in the 10 who grew up, died young from illness or other causes.
 It is reported that William and Annie’s twin (4-5) year olds, (probably boys, who must have been a handful), are said to have died in a dumb kid accident, while playing in one of the chimneys.
 The chimneys were consequently blocked up and decorated with angels.

 The Kehoe home must have had not only their children, but the friends of the Kehoe children from the neighborhood.

 The entity of Annie Kehoe likes to visit the living in rooms 201 and 203.

-A sweet, friendly female presence sat on the bed next to a sleeping guest in room 203.
+A sweet, friendly female presence shas been known to sit on the bed next to a sleeping guests in room 203.